Bali Solo Travel Introduction

 Bali isn’t big but what it lacks in size it makes up for with diversity.
 As a travel destination it’s firmly established in the top league of tropical paradises to visit.

-There is something for everyone on Bali, whether you are part of large group of Australian sunseekers or own your own looking for some cultural high life.
+There is something for everyone on Bali, whether you are part of large group of Australian sun seekers or own your own looking for some cultural high life.

 Most journeys start at Denpasar International Airport on the southern tip of the island and from there all the major sites are within one days travel.
 Make sure you check out our guide to Bali scams before you land!

-Bali Places for solos to visit
+Bali for solo to visit

 For the solo traveler Bali offers lots of different places to hang out and meet other travelers or the friendly locals.